xiaohw7/cgmoi/README.md

       * User can send '14' to switch to mode 2 and measure MOI of satellite.

-7. Mode 2: user intends on measuring MOI of satellite:
+7. Mode 2: user intends on measuring MOI of satellite

       * Linear actuators must be fully retracted.
 Send '10' to fully retract linear actuators.

-      * Ensure screw securing removeable shaft is secured, send '14' to switch from mode 1 to mode 2.
+      * Ensure screw securing removeable shaft (shown above) is secured, send '14' to switch from mode 1 to mode 2.

       * Gyro and Motor tasks will run simultaneously and angular acceleration values can be read from serial monitor.
 Motor will spin back and forth to allow gyro to measure acceleration values.
 Once measurement process is finished, average acceleration will be displayed on serial monitor along with "Finish recording" message.
 User has 15 seconds to mount/dismount satellite before recording process starts again.